 WHY IT’S A BEST SLEEPING BAGS TOP PICK: Solidly constructed and built with performance athletes in mind, this sleeping bag will keep you comfortable and protected from the elements again and again.

-The North Face Summit Series demonstrates product design and manufacturing excellence in every product facet that bears the badge.
-Consumer focus is at the heart of any successful company, and The North Face truly delivers with its line of professional-grade products developed in conjunction with athletes that know what true adventurers and adrenaline junkies need.
+Teton Sports demonstrates product design and manufacturing excellence in every product facet that they produce.
+Consumer focus is at the heart of any successful company, and Teton Sports truly delivers with its line of professional-grade products developed in conjunction with athletes that know what true adventurers and adrenaline junkies need.

-This is a professional-grade, zero degree sleeping bag intended for winter campers, or serious expeditions that require nothing short of the best in outdoor technology.
-The bag is insulated with The North Face’s 800-fill ProDown – a water-resistant fill that’s designed to retain its dryness and loft for 100 minutes instead of six to seven minutes like regular down.
+This is a professional-grade, zero degree sleeping bag intended for winter campers, or for serious backpackers that require nothing short of the best in outdoor technology.
+The bag is insulated with Teton Sports PolarLire micro-insulation to provide more loft and compression over other sleeping bags.
+Combine that with the extra fill in the foot box, and you’ll be sure to stay warm even in the coldest of temperatures.

-Roomy on the inside thanks to a wider cut than other comparable sleeping bags, the Inferno 0° allows sleepers to wear more layers should they require a greater degree of protection from the elements.
-Heat loss prevention elements such as a full-draft collar and integrated draft overlap ensure that body heat stays where it should when bundled up in the bag.
+Roomy on the inside thanks to a wider cut than other comparable sleeping bags, the Leef allows sleepers to wear more layers should they require a greater degree of protection from the elements.
+Heat loss prevention elements such as a full-length draft tube ensure that body heat stays where it should when bundled up in the bag.

-External surfaces on the hood, foot box, and back are constructed from a water-resistant Neovent Air fabric which helps to avoid water absorption in wet areas.
+External surfaces on the hood, foot box, and back are constructed from a water-resistant 40D ripstop fabric which helps to avoid water absorption in wet conditions.

-Noteworthy features of the Inferno 0° include a trapezoidal side baffle designed to mitigate movement of the down while you sleep, a center zipper for easier access, an internal gear pocket, hood cinch-cord , and a compression and storage sack for stowing both on and off of the trail.
+Noteworthy features of the Leef include taped anti-snag zippers on the top and bottom of the bag for easier ventilation, an internal gear pocket, hood cinch-cord , and a compression sack for stowing both on and off of the trail.
 Combining the bag’s superior performance and materials makes justifying this bag as one of the best sleeping bags of 2019 easy.

 #2 Pick Western Mountaineering Summerlite Mummy 32F – Best Ultralight Backpacking Sleeping Bag

-#3 Pick Klymit KSB 20F – Best Budget Sleeping Bag
+#3 Pick Winner Outfitters Mummy – Best Budget Sleeping Bag

-WHY IT’S A BEST SLEEPING BAGS TOP PICK: It’s difficult to find a sleeping bag that’s both comfortable and affordable – not to mention reliable – but that’s exactly what Klymit has brought to consumers with the KSB 20° Down.
+WHY IT’S A BEST SLEEPING BAGS TOP PICK: It’s difficult to find a sleeping bag that’s both comfortable and affordable – not to mention reliable – but that’s exactly what Winner Outfitters has brought to consumers with their mummy sleeping bag.
 An excellent product that won’t break the bank, and is sure to keep you sleeping like a baby on your next adventure.

-Klymit is known for its unconventional approach to manufacturing high-quality, outdoor gear at competitive prices, and the KSB 20F is the perfect example of that.
-One of the best sleeping bags of 2019, it’s constructed from a lofty 650 down fill and is both comfortable and highly insulating for a reasonable price.
+Winner Outfitters manufactures high-quality, outdoor and backpacking gear at competitive prices, and this mummy sleeping bag is the perfect example of that.
+One of the best sleeping bags of 2019, it is both comfortable and highly insulating for a reasonable price.

-Heat loss is mitigated through the use of an incorporated draft collar, fat foot box, mummy hood, and flexible baffles around the core of the sleeping bag.
-In addition to a little extra loft in the foot box, a half-moon shape design helps to keep warmth in the bag, provide sleepers with a little extra foot room, and even can accommodate one of Klymit’s sleeping pads inside the bag itself.
+Heat loss is mitigated through the use of an incorporated extra-large draft collar, fat foot box and adjustable hood.
+In addition to a little extra loft in the foot box, the bag’s shape and design help to keep warmth in the bag and provide you with a little extra foot room for the best night’s sleep you can get.

 In field testing, this bag surpassed expectations in comfort, durability, temperature rating, compression, and cost – We tested this bag in the Ozark Mountains on a three-day hike and it made us want to stay even longer.
-Low temps touvhed in the high 20s and with one base layer and a Kylmit V Sleeping Pad we felt nearly as cozy as we would have at home in our beds.
+Low temps touched in the high 20s and we still felt nearly as cozy as we would have at home in our beds.
 The bag compresses down smaller than most others in its segment and we had no problem stuffing it in the lower section (sleeping bag compartment) of our packs.

-#4 Pick The North Face Blue Kazoo – Best Sleeping Bag for Camping
+#4 Pick Outdoor Vitals Summit 0°F – Best Sleeping Bag for Camping

 WHY IT’S A BEST SLEEPING BAGS TOP PICK: A classic sleeping bag that has protected three-season hikers and campers for generations.

-It’s no wonder so many campers, hikers, and outdoor enthusiast go with The North Face when it comes to gear selection – they make some of the best outdoor gear on the planet, just ask someone that owns the Blue Kazoo.
-It’s a sleeping bag that’s been around for at decades and for good reason, its superior quality and reliability make a staple among some that frequent the great outdoors.
+It’s no wonder so many campers, hikers, and outdoor enthusiast go with Outdoor Vitals when it comes to camp gear selection – they make some of the best outdoor gear on the planet, just ask someone that owns the Summit.
+It’s a sleeping bag that’s been around for a while and comes in highly rated from everyone who uses one.
+And for good reason!
+Its superior quality and reliability make a staple among some that frequent the great outdoors.

 The bag’s over-sized hood and widely cut chest section make even large-bodied sleepers feel comfortable when all zipped up (and if you’re not Goliath you can easily turn over while in the bag).
 The foot area is roomy and comfortable too.

-Rated to 15° F, we’ve found that with a quality sleeping pad and base layers you can comfortably rely on this rating – potentially even lower, although we haven’t tested this bag in temps under its rated limit.
-The compressibility of the bag may leave a little to be desired (9 x 17″ when in its compression sack), but when compared to other bags offer by The North Face, like the Cat’s Meow, we’ve found this one to be on the smaller side (no real complaints from our team of testers).
+Rated to 0° F, we’ve found that with a quality sleeping pad and base layers you can comfortably rely on this rating – potentially even lower, although we haven’t tested this bag in temps under its limit rating.
+The compressibility of the bag may leave a little to be desired, but when compared to other bags offered gear outfitters like The North Face Cat’s Meow, we’ve found this one to be on the smaller side (no real complaints from our team of testers).

-#5 Pick Kelty Dualist 6 – Best Compact Sleeping Bag
+#5 Pick ECOOPRO Sleeping Bag – Best Compact Sleeping Bag

-The synthetic ThermaDri insulation used in the Kelty Dualist 6 sleeping bag is ideal for camping and hiking in cold and moist environments.
+The materials used in this ECOOPRO sleeping bag is ideal for camping and hiking warm and moist environments.
 Experienced hikers will tell you they know all too well how much it sucks to be stuck with wet down gear.
-In fact, if it’s really cold outside, having a wet down sleeping bag can be life threatening – leaving hikers with only one option, to keep hiking until their gear drys, or they’re in a warmer climate.
+In fact, if it’s really cold outside, having a wet down sleeping bag can be life threatening – leaving hikers with only one option, to keep hiking until their gear dries, or they’re in a warmer climate.

 This bag’s water resistant, quick-drying material helps to solve the problem of wet down (wet down offers little to no protection from the elements).
 A super tough exterior polyester shell and lining deliver exceptional durability without compromising comfort and the bag’s ability to breathe.